talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 just an hour.

 I had never played or heard of the game Set, so as he explained the rules, it pretty much went over my head.
+I could not for the life of me figure out what he was trying to explain.
+The cards had shapes and colors?
+You had to match some but not all of the attributes?
+What the heck was a Set?

-I was able to build a deck of cards, and we got almost nowhere.
-So that interview was a bust.
-After that botched interview, I seriously questioned whether I had the capacity to code at all, but then I reviewed the projects I've worked on and thought about the profound cultural impact I've had on my team and brushed it aside.
+I was able to build a deck of cards, but after that we got almost nowhere.
+Needless to say, that interview was a bust.
+After that botched interview, I seriously questioned whether I had the capacity to code at all.

 A couple companies had me do some domain modeling and system design as part of the screen.
 But overall, a lot of the questions were very similar to those